What do the three colored dots next to a contact mean?

 The dots are an indicator for a contact's verification level.
 They don't affect the encryption strength, but are a measure for the probability, that the saved public key of a contact belongs indeed to that contact.

-- Level 3 (green): you have personally verified the ID and public key of the person by scanning their 2D code.
+- Level 3 (green): You have personally verified the ID and public key of the person by scanning their QR code.
 Assuming their device has not been hijacked, you can be very sure that messages from this contact were really written by the person that they indicate.

 The verification levels don't change anything in the encryption strength (it is alwaysthe same high-grade ECC based encryption), but they are a measure of thetrust that the public keys saved for your contacts really belong to them.
 Having the wrong public keys leaves you open to man-in-the-middle (MITM) attacks, therefore it isimportant to verify the keys.